 - (Static Management) IP address in CIDR format with netmask (for example, 192.168.0.10/24)

-- Gateway IP address
+- · Gateway IP address

 - · Primary DNS

 - Secondary DNS (optional)

 - Domain

-- 6. Apstra service is stopped by default.
+- 5. Apstra service is stopped by default.
 To start and stop Apstra service, select AOS service and select Start or Stop, as appropriate.
 Starting service from this configuration tool invokes /etc/init.d/aos, which is the equivalent of running the command service aos start.

+- 6. You can add a Software Support Reference Number (SSRN) to the Apstra GUI.
+Select Set SSRN, enter the SSRN number you received when you purchased your license, and click Ok.